MicrosoftDocs/win32-pr.pt-br/desktop-src/NetMgmt/odj-odj_policy_dns_domain_info.md

 ### <a name="name"></a>Nome

-Deve ser definido como um nome de domínio NetBIOS.
+Deve ser definido como um nome de domínio Netbios.

 ### <a name="dnsdomainname"></a>DnsDomainName